Vincerno/xiui-icons/README.md

 I originally started working on this icon project three years ago for the old addon called **XIVhotbar2**, but it was left unfinished.
 Recently, I learned that the XIUI team, particularly Shuu, has been expanding the addon with a XIVhotbar2-inspired hotbar system that is much cleaner and better designed.
 This motivated me to return to the project and complete the icon package.

-Today, I am finally releasing the first part of this project.
+Today, I am finally releasing the first part of this project. **UPDATE: added the Elemental Magic pack!**

 <img width="802" height="183" alt="xiv-icons_banner" src="https://github.com/user-attachments/assets/a447d8f8-861d-4523-abab-15d8d9e381a8" />

 ## To Do List

-This package currently contains mostly **SMN** icons.
-I have plans to cover a few additional jobs and categories, but for others, I do not yet have concrete plans—so no promises there.
+This package currently contains mostly **SMN** & **Elemental Magic** icons.
+I have plans to cover a few additional jobs and spells, but for others, I do not yet have concrete plans—so no promises there.

 This list will be updated as I make progress.
 Priority is listed in the following order:
 **currently in progress → soon → indefinite**

 ### Jobs

-- **Summoner** *(RELEASED — not 100% completed)*
+- **Summoner** *(RELEASED — up to level 75)*
   - ~~Diabolos~~
   - Merit abilities *(soon)*
-  - Avatar abilities beyond level 75 *(indefinite)*
+  - Siren & Avatar abilities beyond level 75 *(indefinite)*

 - **Black Mage** *(NOT RELEASED)*
   - Abilities *(soon)*